Luqman Hakim Shamsudin

-Luqman Hakim Shamsudin (born 5 March 2002) is a Malaysian professional footballer who plays as a striker for Icelandic club Njarðvík, on loan from Belgian club Kortrijk and the Malaysia national team.
-He was included in The Guardian's "Next Generation 2019".
+Luqman Hakim bin Shamsuddin (لقمان الحكيم بن الشمس الدين, IPA: [luqman hakɪm bɪn ʃamsudɪn]; born 5 March 2002) is a Malaysian professional footballer who plays as a striker for Malaysia Super League club Negeri Sembilan and the Malaysia national team.

 Early career

-Luqman Hakim was first discovered by National Football Development Programme of Malaysia (NFDP) before starting his career at Mokhtar Dahari Academy.
+Luqman Hakim Shamsudin was first discovered by National Football Development Programme of Malaysia (NFDP) before starting his youth career at Mokhtar Dahari Academy.
 He was named in Goal Malaysia's NxGn 2020 list as one of the country's biggest talents.

 Club career

 Selangor FC II

-Luqman as a youngster, who helped Malaysia reach the 2019 AFF U-18 Youth Championship final, was due to ink a five-year deal with his new team when he turned 18 in March 2020.
+Wan Luqman Hakim Rosli as a youngster, who helped Malaysia reach the 2019 AFF U-18 Youth Championship final, was due to ink a five-year deal with his new team when he turned 18 in March 2020.
 However, his move fell through due to the COVID-19 pandemic and he ended up joining Malaysian club Selangor FC II instead.
 Luqman stressed that he remained keen on a move to Europe, though, when the time was right.

-He eventually got his move to Kortrijk in July 2020, with Selangor announcing the move through an official statement.
+Wan Luqman Hakim Rosli eventually got his move to Kortrijk in July 2020, with Selangor announcing the move through an official statement.

 KV Kortrijk

-On 20 September 2019, it was confirmed that Luqman had signed a five-year deal with Belgian First Division side Kortrijk, a club owned by Malaysian businessman Vincent Tan.
+On 20 September 2019, it was confirmed that Luqman Hakim had signed a five-year deal with Belgian First Division side Kortrijk, a club owned by Malaysian businessman Vincent Tan.

 He is the first Malaysian player to be allowed to sign a professional contract before the age of 18.
-Luqman was supposed to be able to join the club in March 2020, but this was postponed due to the COVID-19 pandemic.
+Luqman Hakim was supposed to be able to join the club in March 2020, but this was postponed due to the COVID-19 pandemic.
 He was finally introduced by the club to the press on 6 August 2020 through a video on the club's Facebook page.

-On 4 September 2020, Luqman made his debut for the first-team during a friendly match against BX Brussels, in which he scored the second goal.
-KV Kortrijk won the match 2-1.
-On 24 October 2020, Luqman was selected for the first team against Anderlecht and he made his league debut after coming on as a substitute in the 74th minute, with the match ending with a 1–3 loss for Kortrijk.
+On 4 September 2020, Luqman Hakim made his debut for the first-team during a friendly match against BX Brussels, in which he scored the second goal.
+KV Kortrijk won the match 2–1.
+On 24 October 2020, Luqman Hakim was selected for the first team against Anderlecht and he made his league debut after coming on as a substitute in the 74th minute, with the match ending with a 1–3 loss for Kortrijk.

-In October 2022, according to a source close to the player, Luqman Hakim Shamsudin is showing improvement after two seasons in Europe, and is slowly gaining the trust of his coach in the under-21 squad of KV Kortrijk.
-The coach of the main squad wanted to play him in a league match against Antwerp, but he was unfortunately injured.
-Luqman is said to be focused on the under-21 squad and is working hard to get a place in the main squad.
+In October 2022, according to a source close to the player, Luqman Hakim is showing improvement after two seasons in Europe, and is slowly gaining the trust of his coach in the under-21 squad of KV Kortrijk.
+The coach of the main squad wanted to play him in a league match against Antwerp, but he was injured.
+Luqman Hakim is said to be focused on the under-21 squad and is working hard to get a place in the main squad.
 The source added there is no truth to the rumor that he will be returning to Malaysia in the near future.
 Early February 2023, Icelandic second level football club Njarðvík reported that Luqman would spend the full year 2023 on loan to them.